kunaal-ai/password_generator_py/README.md

 4. Makes sure no ambiguous characters in password

 ### Mid Term Future Enhancements
-1. Ability to select criteria. such as do not include specail characters.
+1. Ability to select criteria. such as do not include special characters.
 2. Save generated pasword in a Dictionary

 ### Long Term Future Enhancements